 How Do You Conduct a Security Vulnerability Assessment?

-Identifying issues to consider is the first and most crucial step.
-Teams can find vulnerabilities themselves using a web application vulnerability scanner and penetration testing or react on a case-by-case basis.
+Identifying the issues to consider is the first and most crucial step.
+Teams can find vulnerabilities using a web application vulnerability scanner and penetration testing, or react on a case-by-case basis.

 Once identified, vulnerabilities need to be ranked according to severity.
 Teams create criteria to assess a particular vulnerability’s harm.
 This step helps in prioritizing the vulnerabilities to address first.

 The most critical vulnerabilities demand immediate remediation.
-Teams can place those determined to be less severe in a queue to address later.
+Those determined to be less severe can be placed in a queue to address later.

 Security teams should keep reports detailing identified and remediated vulnerabilities.
-A detailed report provides a record of remediation steps that worked previously, in the event a vulnerability reoccurs.
+A detailed assessment report provides a record of remediation steps that worked previously in the event a vulnerability reoccurs.

-Keep in mind that unlike pen testing, which consists of a simulated cyberattack against an IT system to find vulnerabilities, a vulnerability assessment only identifies security weaknesses and takes steps to fix, not exploit, them.
+Keep in mind that unlike pen testing, a vulnerability assessment only identifies security weaknesses and takes steps to fix, not exploit them.

-A network vulnerability assessment is generally conducted via automated network vulnerability scanning tools, while pen testing requires manual intervention by a qualified pen tester.
+A network vulnerability assessment is generally conducted via automated network vulnerability scanning tools.
+In contrast, pen testing requires manual intervention by a qualified pen tester.

 Once teams complete the network cybersecurity vulnerability scans and penetration testing, the assessment offers an action plan to mitigate and fix the identified cybersecurity vulnerabilities.

 Comprehensive vulnerability management is important for maintaining an organization’s cybersecurity and peace of mind.
-For risk management, remediation, and security vulnerability analysis and control, ZenGRC actively helps to reduce the likelihood that risks will occur.
+For risk management, remediation, and security vulnerability analysis and control, ROAR actively helps reduce the likelihood of risks.

-To discover the full power of ZenGRC, schedule a free demo today.
+To discover the full power of ROAR, schedule a free demo today.